What Is Customs Clearance?

 Entry filing is where the expertise of a customs broker is most critical.
 The broker must assign the correct HTS code (from over 17,000 options), determine the proper customs value (which involves understanding transaction value, assists, royalties, and other valuation adjustments), and identify all applicable special tariffs (Section 301, Section 232, AD/CVD).
 Any error in these fields can trigger a CBP hold, penalty, or rate advance.

 The entry must be filed within 15 calendar days of the shipment's arrival at the port.
 Most brokers file on the day of arrival or even before arrival (preliminary entry) to speed up the clearance process.
-Greenwich Mercantile guarantees filing within 30 minutes of receiving complete documentation from the importer.

 Step 4: CBP Review